Afghanistan national cricket team: Post-World Cup tours

-The team visited Zimbabwe for the second time in October where Afghanistan clinched a historic one-day international series over Zimbabwe after a 73-run victory in Bulawayo saw them win 3–2.
+The team visited Zimbabwe for the second time in October, where Afghanistan clinched a historic one-day international series over Zimbabwe after a 73-run victory in Bulawayo saw them win 3–2.

-Doing so, they became the first non-Test-playing country to win a multi-game bilateral ODI series against a Test side.
+In doing so, they became the first non-Test-playing country to win a multi-game bilateral ODI series against a Test side.
 The Afghanistan cricket team toured the United Arab Emirates to play the United Arab Emirates cricket team in December 2016.
 The tour consisted of three Twenty20 International (T20I) matches.
 Afghanistan won the series 3–0.
 The Afghanistan cricket team toured Bangladesh in September and October 2016 to play three One Day Internationals (ODIs) matches.
 This was Afghanistan's first full series against a Test-playing side other than Zimbabwe and was the first bilateral series between the two sides.

-Ahead of the ODI series there was a fifty-over warm-up game between the Bangladesh Cricket Board XI and Afghanistan in Fatullah.
+Ahead of the ODI series, there was a fifty-over warm-up game between the Bangladesh Cricket Board XI and Afghanistan in Fatullah.
 Afghanistan won the warm-up match by 66 runs and Bangladesh won the ODI series 2–1.

 In February 2017 the International Cricket Council (ICC) awarded first-class status to Afghanistan's four-day domestic competition.

 The Afghan cricket team toured Zimbabwe between January and February 2017.
-The tour consisted of five One Day International(ODI) matches.
+The tour consisted of five One Day International (ODI) matches.
 Prior to the ODI series, the Afghanistan A cricket team played five "unofficial" ODI matches against the Zimbabwe A cricket team.
 All of those matches had been designated List A status.
 Afghanistan won the initial List A series 4–1 and the ODI series 3–2.